Hobart: Housing

 As of 2024, Hobart is the least dense Australian capital with the highest costs per capita (alongside Sydney) for housing and car-ownership (19.7% cost-to-income in 2024).
 This is credited with contributing to the broader Tasmanian demographic crisis and emigration.
 The median house price of inner Hobart was A$1,026,500 in 2021, which would be 12.8x the region's median household income per year.
 Of the 76,686 total dwellings in urban Greater Hobart in 2021, only 10% were a flat or apartment and 7.2% semi-detached or terrace.
 Greater Hobart builds on average 700 new dwellings per year, which equates to between 3–3.5 per 1000 people (lower than the 6–9 of other states), mostly concentrated in outer suburbs like Bridgewater (which has the lowest life expectancy in Hobart at 67) which studies show can cost 8x more than infill, meaning they require more infrastructure per dwelling to service than areas closer to existing services (which are more often under-capacity).
-Rental vacancies have generally been on decline since about 2013 with the rate consistenly under 3% and listings 50.5% lower in southern Tasmania over 11 years.
+Rental vacancies have generally been on decline since about 2013 with the rate consistently under 3% and listings 50.5% lower in southern Tasmania over 11 years.
 Renting is also typically less protected than other states.

 Tenant-oriented housing models may become more common, with a few examples in Hobart such as 2020's all-electric The Commons Hobart where expensive parking mandates were waivered to enable an affordable green lifestyle.